 Always refusing to take a LOP is just as bad

 On the other hand, some providers refuse to accept letters of protection and will instead only seek reimbursement from the health insurance or patient directly if there is none.
 Having a policy of never accepting a LOP disregards the possibility of getting reimbursed in cases where the PIP is exhausted and the patient has no health insurance.

 Here’s what really happens behind the scenes

 The PIP exhausts.
 The patient has no health insurance.
 We ask the practice to accept a letter of protection.
 The response is, “we don’t accept letters of protection in personal injury cases”.
 We then tell the patient to set up payment arrangements so their account doesn’t go into collections.
 More often than not, the patient can only afford small payments.
 So the patient sets up a $25 a month payment plan.
 Often in serious injury cases, the patient is struggling, out of work because of their injuries, cannot put food on the table and can’t pay the rent.
 But they make that $25 a month payment because they don’t want the accident to ruin their credit and because they need medical treatment.
 Then we settle the case.
-We ask the client if they want us to pay the providers’ remaining bill out of settlement.
+We ask the client if they want us to pay the providers’ remaining bill out of the settlement.
 The conversation usually goes like this: